Malaxor/node/README.md

-## notes-app: delving into the fundamentals of node.js
+## notes-app: use the command line (yargs package) to create, read and delete notes stored in a json file.

 * process and global
 * npm init